Indian Head Water Storage Tank Replacement

 Final design is complete and construction bids have been advertised.
 Construction is anticipated to begin in April,2017.

-Project status: this project is currently on schedule.
+Project status: this project is currently on schedule with the originally anticipated completion date.

 The following activities have been completed so far: Preliminary activities related to site preparation, erosion control, and installation of a temporary fence around the site.